Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 +++

 Among the coding principles you hear get tossed around, Dependency Inversion sounds boring and is hard to understand.
-I didn't really understand it until a year or two ago.
-But it is one of the most important tools for organizing your software and making it easy to change.
+I didn't understand it until a year or two ago.
+But it is one of the most valuable tools for organizing your software and making it easy to change.

-One of the hipster moves in programming is to tell people they don't really need to use a framework, especially for backend work.
-People who say stuff like that usually don't give concrete guidance on what you should do instead.
-One of the most obvious advantages of a framework is in providing an opinionated way to organize things in a consistent way that has worked in production.
+One of the hipster moves in programming is to tell people they don't need to use a framework, especially for backend work.
+People who say stuff like that don't typically give concrete guidance on what you should do instead.
+One of the most apparent advantages of a framework is providing an opinionated way to organize things consistently in a fashion that has worked in production.
 So if you're like me, you absorbed that meme about how using a framework makes you a little bit dumb, but you didn't know what to do instead---or you made a mess.

 In particular, organizing code can seem like organizing photos or music files into folders (don't call me "Boomer").
-It seems like a matter of naming files in a reasonable way and creating folders that make sense.
-But that turns out to be a shallow understanding of how to organize code.
+It seems like a matter of naming files reasonably and creating folders that make sense.
+But that turns out to be a shallow understanding of organizing code.

 The Dependency-Inversion Principle, and the "Dependency Rule" it implies, are powerful tools for organizing code.

-## The SOLID Principles are about making change easier
+## The SOLID Principles are about making change easier.

 The Dependency-Inversion Principle ("DIP") is the _D_ in the SOLID Principles.

-I get the sense that the SOLID Principles are seen as a bit fusty, maybe the domain of people with pleated pants working in cubicles, inclined to name things `StaticFactoryBeanFactoryFactory`, and wake up mumbling the names of Go4 patterns.
-But in reality, they're simply good rules of thumb for designing code in a way that makes it easier to change the things that are likeliest to change.
-So the SOLID Principles are as applicable to functional programming as they are to OOP, to polymorphism through composition composition as to inheritance-based polymorphism, and to the 2020s as to the 1990s.
+I get the sense that people see the SOLID Principles as a bit fusty, maybe the domain of people with pleated pants working in cubicles, inclined to name things `StaticFactoryBeanFactoryFactory`, and wake up mumbling the names of Go4 patterns.
+But in reality, they’re good rules of thumb for designing code in a way that makes it easier to change the things that are likeliest to change.
+So the SOLID Principles are as applicable to functional programming as they are to OOP, to polymorphism through composition as to inheritance-based polymorphism, and to the 2020s as to the 1990s.

 Think of it this way: if you keep a stack of books and papers on your desk, it's best if they're organized so your daily planner and pocket dictionary are near the top, and the manual for an old car and the teacher-conference schedule from three years ago are towards the bottom.
-Otherwise you will have to put your hands on things that are less relevant to get to things that are more so.
+Otherwise, you will have to put your hands on things that are less relevant to get to things that are more so.
 This is the Dependency Rule in a nutshell: depend in the direction of stability.

 The DIP, and the Clean/Onion/Hexagonal/Ports-and-Adapters Architecture, are simply elaborations on this idea.

-## Introducting an example
+## Introducing an example

-Let's start with this code.
-This creates a presigned POST URL in S3, meaning a temporary URL you can pass on to a client to let them upload something—say, a photo—without a password.
+Let's start with this code, which creates a presigned POST URL in S3, meaning a temporary URL you can pass on to a client to let them upload something—say, a photo—without a password.
 The `Key` value will be a UUID.
 We want to put that in a database table to associate it with the user later (so we can figure out all